-- Complete all goals and objectives from initial strategic planning with CFC - Utilize the strategic plan as a tool in the operations and planning of Grayson RECC and all decisions made. - Continue to review and modify, as necessary, the strategic goals set forth and discuss on a periodic basis at future board meetings.
+- Finalize all goals and plans from initial Strategic Plan - Utilize the strategic plan as a tool in the operations and planning of Grayson RECC and all decisions made. - Continue to review and modify, as necessary, the strategic goals set forth and discuss on a periodic basis at future board meetings.